 The bus driver, a 42-year-old woman, was taken to a hospital for treatment of upper body pain.
 The Honda driver, who suffered minor leg injuries, declined treatment, officials said.
 The CHP will conduct an investigation into the crash.

 Aaesha Holloway, whose 10-year-old son, Jermani, is a fifth-grader at Thurgood Marshall Elementary School and was on the bus, came to the crash scene.
 She said he appeared "a little excited but I don't think he's scared.
 I asked him if he was OK and he said he was.
-If he tells
+If he tells me later he's hurt, I'll take him to the doctor."

 The bus is operated by Petermann bus services.
 A company representative at the scene declined to comment.